rowlandcoping/hopes-and-dreams/README.md

 DUPLICATING DATA:

 In light of the limitations of Jinja2 as a templating language and to limit as much as possible the number of data queries, and in light of the fact that MongoDB stores data in a freeform way with no foreign keys, I have opted to store some data in multiple locations.
 For example comments all contain the user's full name and a link to their profile picture and alt to make it easier to render than information on the page, even though it is also stored in the 'users' collection.
 Rather than force the template to count data (eg total number of times a category has been selected) I have included a separate count as a document in the categories collection.
-It's not clear to be what best practice is as to be honest not too many examples exist of projects with Flask and PyMongo, but I have approached it from a common-sense standpoint as far as I can!
+It's not clear to be what best practice is as to be honest not too many examples exist of projects with Flask and PyMongo, but the principle behind my approach is to simplify data queries made in the browser and do as much of the work as possible in the back end.

 #### Design Choices